 Warm-hearted chorus work and irrepressible dancers (Anthony van Laast's original choreography revived by Carol Grant) add to the cheery mix, conductor Chris Hopkins frothing up the orchestra of English National Opera.

 For all its off-with-their-heads awkwardness, The Mikado is stuffed with wonderful songs, and shows Sullivan, the apparently effortless mimic, master of all genres, from the precise madrigal to grand opera.

 It's laugh-out-loud funny, topical but also escapist, and sends you out humming.
 What more can you want on a grim November night?

 The Mikado is sung in English with English surtitles.
-Performances are on 28 Oct (Gala); 2, 9, 16, 22 and 30 Nov, including three matinees and one 6PM start.
+Further performances are on 9, 16, 22 and 30 Nov, including three matinees and one 6PM start.
 Under-18s go free in the Balcony on some dates

 |Where||English National Opera, London Coliseum, St Martin's Lane, London, WC2N 4ES | MAP|

 |Nearest tube||Embankment (underground)|